sergioabreu-g/hugo-minimalist-spa/README.md

 if you don't have one) of your website.

 ## Styling
-Hugo minimalist SPA allows you to customize some aspects of its appearance.
+Hugo minimalist SPA allows you to customize many aspects of its appearance.

 ### Colors
 You can set custom colors for the theme so you can make it look as you want.